europelee/AGShare/README.md

-notice: you need to download gstreamer sdk for building gstutil.so from gstreamerutil, link: http://gstreamer.freedesktop.org/data/pkg/android/ the project uses 1.2.4 version.Then you should set environment var GSTREAMER_SDK_ROOT_ANDROID, its value: the folder path where you unzipped the above SDK.
+notice: you need to download gstreamer sdk for building gstutil.so from gstreamerutil, link: http://gstreamer.freedesktop.org/data/pkg/android/ the project uses 1.2.4 version.Then you should set environment var GSTREAMER_SDK_ROOT_ANDROID, its value: the folder path where you unzipped the above SDK, at last, you just ndk-build, and libgstutil.so and libgstreamer_android.so would be generated.

 2014-5-18 add GstreamerUtil module, implement audio streaming by alljoyn(Communication capability) and Gstreamer(media han-